-- Medical Premium Expenses actually paid for your coverage while you are an Eligible Union Retiree and a Participant in the Program, and - Medical Premium Expenses actually paid for coverage for your Spouse and your Family Members while you are an Eligible Union Retiree, provided that you are then a Participant in the Program and are submitting and being reimbursed for Medical Premium Expenses for your own coverage.
-If you are not submitting and being reimbursed for your own Medical Premium Expenses, any premiums for your Spouse's or Family Member's coverage are ineligible for reimbursement.
+- Medical Premium Expenses actually paid for your coverage while you a Participant in the Program, and - Medical Premium Expenses actually paid for coverage for your Spouse while you are a Participant in the Program and are submitting and being reimbursed for Medical Premium Expenses for your own coverage.
+If you are not submitting and being reimbursed for your own Medical Premium Expenses, any premiums for your Spouse's coverage are ineligible for reimbursement.